Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 To create a new report card, scroll to the bottom of the list and click Add cards:

-There are a couple things about this page that you should note.
+There are a couple of things about this page that you should note.
 First of all, notice that there’s a second tab with more report cards that you can look at:

 Also, make sure to check out the other dimensions that are available for each card by clicking the down arrow when it’s available: